top of page

 All dogs are unique, of course, but it’s unrealistic to expect any dog to arrive instantly well-adjusted and impeccably behaved.

-For more information, advice and to read this article in it's entirety, clink on the button below.
+For more information, advice and to read this article in its entirety, click here.

-Reliable recall can be a very important skill for your dog.
-Proper training is necessary to be successful and in the end some dogs never learn reliable recall.
+Reliable recall is a very important skill for your dog.
+Proper training is necessary to be successful and in the end, some dogs never learn reliable recall.

 Some tools to use are